notaryproject/specifications/specs/plugin-extensibility.md

 *hashAlgorithm* : Required field that specifies Hash algorithm corresponding to the signature algorithm determined by `keySpec` for the key.

-*signatureEnvelopeType* - Required field that specifies signature envelope type associated with the payload.
-This is used by the plugin to appropriately decode the payload in case a binary payload is passed.

-*payload* : Required field that contains payload to be signed.
-For JWS envelope type, the payload to sign is sent as is, without any additional encoding.
+*payload* : Required field that contains base64 encoded payload to be signed.
+For JWS, the *payload to sign* is base64 encoded (a second time) before sending to the plugin.

 *Response*